scrapinghub/scrapy-autoextract/README.rst

-This library integrates ScrapingHub's AI Enabled Automatic Data Extraction into a Scrapy spider using a downloader middleware.
+This library integrates ScrapingHub's AI Enabled Automatic Data Extraction into a Scrapy spider by two different means:

-The middleware adds the result of AutoExtract to ``response.meta['autoextract']`` for consumption by the spider.
+* with a downloader middleware, that injects the AutoExtract responses into ``response.meta['autoextract']`` for consumption by the spider.
+* with a `scrapy-poet`_ provider that injects the responses into the callbacks

 Installation